Cat and Dog Teeth Cleaning in Studio City, CA

 Each pet dental visit begins with a comprehensive exam while your dog or cat is awake and pre-anesthetic blood work.
 This ensures that he/she is healthy enough for anesthesia.
-Performing dental procedures under anesthesia not only keeps your pet safe; it allows our doctors and hygienists to complete a thorough teeth cleaning and oral examination.
+Performing dental procedures under anesthesia not only keeps your pet safe; it allows our veterinarians and hygienists to complete a thorough teeth cleaning and oral examination.
 This process includes a thorough inspection and assessment of tooth root surfaces, tooth mobility, tartar below the gum line, and periodontal pockets.
 We also rely on digital dental X-rays to view below the gum line where many dental problems lurk.
 Afterward, we perform an extensive water flushing of the mouth to remove plaque and food particles.
 Our ultrasonic scaler is used to remove tartar and calculus buildup on the teeth.
 We then use a sterile rinse to flush and clean the oral cavity, followed by a fluoride paste application to polish the teeth and help prevent future plaque buildup.

-Signs of Pet Gum Disease
+Signs of Cat and Dog Gum Disease

 - Bad breath